WidePoint (NYSEAMERICAN:WYY) Now Covered by Analysts at StockNews.com

-Analysts at StockNews.com initiated coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Free Report) in a research report issued to clients and investors on Tuesday.
-The firm set a “sell” rating on the technology company’s stock.
+Analysts at StockNews.com began coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Free Report) in a research report issued on Monday.
+The brokerage set a “sell” rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Free Report) last released its quarterly earnings results on Wednesday, May 15th.
-The technology company reported ($0.07) earnings per share for the quarter.
-The firm had revenue of $34.21 million for the quarter.
-WidePoint had a negative return on equity of 24.70% and a negative net margin of 3.26%.
+WidePoint (NYSEAMERICAN:WYY – Get Free Report) last issued its quarterly earnings results on Wednesday, May 15th.
+The technology company reported ($0.07) EPS for the quarter.
+WidePoint had a negative net margin of 3.26% and a negative return on equity of 24.70%.
+The business had revenue of $34.21 million during the quarter.

 WidePoint Company Profile